Specialist Leaders of Education (SLE) Overview

 You will have:

-- at least two years’ experience and a first class knowledge in at least one specialism including: Art; Drama; Assessment; English; Geography; History; ICT; Music; PE; Science; SEN; Early Years; Phonics.
+- at least two years’ experience and a first class knowledge in at least one specialism including: Art; Drama; Assessment; English; Geography; History; ICT; Music; PE; Science; SEN; Primary; Phonics.
 Please note that all specialisms will be considered for designation, and that SLEs can be designated in more than one specialism.

 - at least two years’ experience in a leadership role within a school or academy